 I did stay off cigarettes when only cigalikes were available.
 I started back in 2009 when that’s all we had.
 But we made it work.
 The problem is now we have all this wonderful technology and have the best vaping experiences that are possible.
 Back then we didn’t know there was anything better because there wasn’t anything better.

 What about smokers who haven’t made the switch: would the regulations reduce their chances of quitting?

 It’s going to be a lot harder for smokers to make the switch.
 Limitations on product choice are probably going to be the main driving factor behind that.

 People will still switch, and that will be a good thing.
 However, without a broader range of products to appeal to many different kinds of people, chances are good the uptake rate will drop as compared to today.

 Black/Grey Markets: Would Regulation Lead to Underground Trade?

-Like moonshine in the prohibition era and the trade in pretty much any banned substance, excessive, “de-facto ban”-style regulations on flavored e-liquid or higher-quality devices could easily led to underground trade.
-Do the advocates think there would be a “grey market” in e-liquid and vaping gear, and would they use it?
+Like moonshine in the prohibition era and the trade in pretty much any banned substance, excessive, “de-facto ban”-style regulations on flavored best e-liquid or higher-quality devices could easily led to underground trade.
+Do the advocates think there would be a “grey market” in vape liquid and vaping gear, and would they use it?

 Absolutely, and yes I would, if I had to.
 Black markets are not always a bad thing.
 If the government winds up being heavy-handed about vaping then I would encourage a black market.